Abnaxos/markdown-doclet/README.md

 ### `@see` Tags

-The `@see` tag, is a special case, as there are several variants of this tag.
-These two variants will be unchanged:
+The `@see` tag is a special case, as there are several variants of this tag.
+These two variants will remain unchanged:

 * Javadoc-Links: `@see Foo#bar()`
 * Links: `@see <a href="http://www.example.com/">Example</a>`